Resources Legacy Fund

 - Climate resilience and climate solutions

-- Environmental equity and justice for marginalized communities
+- Environmental equity and justice for marginalised communities

 - Water resource protection and safe drinking water access